MostAwesomeDude/construct/docs/meta.rst

 >>> st.parse(b"12")
 Container(length1=49)(inner=Container(length2=50)(sum=99))

 Context entries can also be passed directly through `parse` and `build` methods.
-However, one should take into account that some classes are nesting context (like Struct Sequence Union FocusedSeq), so entries passed to these end up on upper level.
-Compare these two examples:
+However, one should take into account that some classes are nesting context (like Struct Sequence Union FocusedSeq LazyStruct), so entries passed to these end up on upper level.
+Compare examples:

 >>> d = Bytes(this.n)
 >>> d.parse(bytes(100), n=4)